indoor air quality

-Any filter in the Depurex range can be activated by a UVC source to get the most out of the system.
+All filters in the Depurex photocatalytic range can be activated by a UVC light source to achieve an exceptional level of purification.

-Photocatalytic filtration, combined with UVC, is the most advanced answer to creating air treatment units that are really effective in reducing indoor pollution.
+Photocatalytic filtration, combined with UVCs, is the most advanced answer to making air handling units that are truly effective in indoor pollution abatement and air sanitization.

 A case of filter cost reduction in professional 3D printing applied to a Mlab Cusing 200R from GE Additive